 - Metal rods surrounding mesh hold the sieve (and food) away from the bottom of the sink or pan you have under it

-- Conical shape takes advantage of gravity to strain the food faster and more evenly which is especially important to yogurt and cheese makers
+- The conical shape takes advantage of gravity to strain the food faster and more evenly which is especially important to yogurt and cheesemakers

-5. “Unlump” your gravy, pudding, or cooked ice cream base by pushing it through sieve.
+Remove lumps from your gravy, pudding, or cooked ice cream base.

 Wet the strainer before you start.